tanduy2407/epsilo/readme.md

 I'm having trouble making this approach work and would like to learn more about how to correctly retrieve the daily data.
 Currently, I fetch the hourly data at 9 AM each day (or the nearest available time if 9 AM is unavailable) and consider it as the daily data.

 However, my alternative approach involves calculating the total sum of search volume from 9 AM on the current day (or the nearest available time) to 9 AM on the previous day (or the nearest available time).
 I haven't been able to implement this successfully and would appreciate any insights on how to do it properly.

+I want to schedule a cron job in MySQL to execute a stored procedure at 12 PM each day to retrieve the daily data